 I am uncomfortable with using hair care products on my baby.
 Is there anything else I can do to tame frizzy curls?

-Although the products listed above are safe to use on your baby, you may be apprehensive to give them a try, or you may need a hair remedy ASAP.
+Although the products listed above may be safe to use on your baby, you may be apprehensive to give them a try, or you may need a hair remedy ASAP.
 I ran into this problem with a former foster child when we welcomed an African-American baby into our home.
 He was the sweetest, cutest little boy with a head full of unruly, fuzzy curls.
 At the time, I was completely out of hair gel approved for baby use.
 I found that I could tame his mane with a little bit of baby lotion.
 After rubbing a pea-sized amount of baby lotion into my hands, I twisted each curl around my finger.
 This softened and moisturized his hair, leaving behind a beautiful head full of little curls.

 You can use the best baby lotions to help achieve a more tame look if hair gel isn’t working or you feel baby is too young.